RaghdaSallam/node-hello/README.md

 - Docker installed and running
 - Terraform installed
 - GitHub CLI or access to your repository
+- Pre-commit (for hooks)

 ## Run Locally

-1. Fork repo to my your github account and Clone the repo: using bash/linux terminal or cloning forexample on Visual Studio Code git clone https://github.com/yourusername/node-hello.git cd node-hello
+1. Clone the repo:
+   using bash/linux terminal or cloning forexample on Visual Studio Code git clone https://github.com/yourusername/node-hello.git cd node-hello